colischeng/Transcript-App/README.md

   class (along with their accompanying fields) from Phase 3, and created the class *AddTool* (that extends the abstract class *Tool* that handles all the functionality of adding courses in the GUI).
 This was a cohesion improvement, as the *TranscriptApp* class was becoming too cluttered and handling too many functionalities at once.
-- *2. Coupling Improvement*: In creating the abstract class *Tool* to fix the cohesion problem stated earlier, I had inadvertently created a coupling issue.
+- *2. Coupling Improvement*: In creating the abstract class *Tool* to fix the cohesion problem stated above, I had inadvertently created a coupling issue.
 The original design of my abstract class *Tool* had an association (of multiplicity 1) to the class *Transcript*.
 However, the *TranscriptApp* class also had an association with *Transcript* as well, meaning that an issue in the *Transcript* class would break both the *TranscriptApp* class and *Tool* class (and perhaps any class that extended off this).
-To fix this coupling issue, I changed *Tool*'s association to *Transcript* to instead be an association to *TranscriptApp*.
+To fix this coupling issue, I changed *Tool*'s association to *Transcript* to instead be an association to *TranscriptApp* (i.e. *Tool* no longer has a field of type *Transcript*).